-In cases where the abduction of a child has occurred or there is a fear that it may take place; time and prompt action is of the essence.
+In cases where the abduction of a child has occurred or there is a fear that it may take place, time is of the essence as is prompt acting.

 Child abduction may involve the criminal law as well as civil.
 There are a number of relevant criminal offences including common law kidnapping or criminal offences pursuant to the Child Abduction Act.
-In particular it is a criminal offence to take a child out of the United Kingdom without the consent of the child’s mother and father where he has Parental Responsibility together with any other party who has custodial rights in relation to the child – for example a third party (such as a grandparent) with a Residence Order or a Local Authority where the child is in care.
+In particular it is a criminal offence to take a child out of the United Kingdom without the consent of the child’s mother and father where he has Parental Responsibility together with any other party who has parental responsibility, for example, a third party such as a grandparent with a Child Arrangements Order or a Local Authority where the child is in care.

 There is no substitute for vigilance as to where a child’s whereabouts are concerned to prevent abduction but the following steps may help:-